-A multi-phase expansion of the Wee Play Tot Park & Playground in Beacon, NY.
+A multi-phase expansion of the Wee Play Tot Park & Playground.

 Wee Play Community Project has partnered with environmental designer Bryan Quinn of One Nature, to create the Wee Woods, a multi-phase expansion of the Wee Play Tot Park in Memorial Park in Beacon.
 In collaboration with the City of Beacon and the Beacon Recreation Department, Phase 1 installation broke ground in October 2017.
 Phase 2 is set to begin October 2018.

 Phase 1: Help us Grow Complete

 A grove of Poplar trees will become an exciting and important element of our new Nature Playground, providing the stage for imagination to take hold!
-Children will be inspired to create games and find adventure within this grid of fast growing, Eastern Cottonwood trees.
+Children will be inspired to create games and find adventure within this grid of fast growing, Eastern Cottonwood trees and willow tunnel.

-Please note: individual plaques will not appear on the actual trees.
-Donor names will be acknowledged on a group plaque near to the entrance, welcoming visitors to the beautiful new play space.
+Please note: Individual plaques will not appear on the trees.
+Donor names will be acknowledged on a group plaque near the entrance, welcoming visitors to the beautiful new play space.